 The issue of students being tempted by the model answers in the teacher resources will likely be exacerbated by those accessing their electronic resources directly from this site.

-To help assessors manage this risk, all teacher resources that include model answers will be removed.
+To help assessors manage this risk, all teacher resources that include model answers have been removed.

-School teachers, please continue to access them through the myBCITO site.
+School teachers, please continue to access teacher resources through the myBCITO site.

 Tertiary education organisations who haven't already downloaded them can request copies by emailing [email protected]

 We are pleased to be able to inform you of an alternative for those temporarily unable to continue with L3 BCATS due to schools being closed.